 While my mother may have had good intentions, it’s words like hers that uphold white supremacy ideology.
 So I beg you, don’t do that.
 Do not try to guilt trip your child into identifying as one race over the other.
 Or to make sure they mention their biracial roots more often than just the one they feel most connected with.
 Our children are individuals just like everyone else in this world.
 And they deserve to make that decision on their own.

 Young children’s sense of identity is a very fragile thing.
-It is something that needs to be cultivated and celebrated in our biracial child.
+Which is why it needs to be cultivated and celebrated.
+Especially in our biracial children.
 Putting away any racial biases you may have and helping your little one grow into a strong and confident adult should be the ultimate goal.
 Even if that means asking some hard questions and making some personal changes along the way.
 Mixed children who have a strong sense of identity from a young age have been shown to be more successful, more confident and overall lead a happy life.
 And I’m sure that’s what we all want for our kiddos.